Tips for ebiking in Tuscany

 Why I love Tuscany

-I have been to Tuscany countless times and I love it.
+I have been to Tuscany countless times, and I love it.
 It is such a beautiful place and well worth a visit.
-The pull of the excellent wine, food and Italian culture is what takes us back year after year.
-I love just getting on my bike and normally getting a bit lost but also coming across the most amazing views, little cafe or even a ‘truffle’ restaurant which we did last year.
-It’s things like this than can make a great holiday, unforgettable.
-You cannot beat the beauty of the landscape and what better way to really get to know a destination, than from 2 wheels.
+The pull of the excellent wine, food and Italian culture takes us back year after year.
+I love getting on my bike and usually getting a bit lost but coming across the most amazing views, little cafe or even a ‘truffle’ restaurant we did last year.
+Things like this can make a great holiday unforgettable.
+You cannot beat the beauty of the landscape, and what better way to get to know a destination than from 2 wheels?

 You can check out a couple of routes I have reviewed in Val d’Orcia – https://ebike-europe.com/routes/campaglia-val-dorcia-tuscany/